 California is often celebrated for its rich diversity.
-Geographic, population, and cultural differences are embraced as key ingredients that make our state successful.
+Geographic, cultural, and population differences are embraced as key ingredients that make our state successful.
 But when it comes to health care services, differences are neither expected nor valued.

 What drives this variation?
 More importantly, what can be done to minimize it?
 While some of the variation in care delivery may reflect differences in patient populations and needs, other differences are unexplained and likely unwarranted.